1.6 Additionality

 Future possibilities: stacked credits/units

-In future, it may be possible to ‘stack’ voluntary credits/units generated from a woodland creation project (e.g. where credits/units are generated for other ecosystem services such as biodiversity or water), provided:
+In future, it may be possible to ‘stack’ voluntary credits/units generated from a woodland creation project (e.g. where credits/units are generated for other ecosystem services such as biodiversity or water).
+Work is underway in collaboration with the Peatland Code, the UK Land Carbon Registry and each of the devolved UK Governments to consider how stacking could function in a future version of the Code.

 How to assess additionality